 "Violations of Staff Adjustment and Retraining Notification Act ("WARN").
-The Alert Act provides staff with protection by requiring individual employers to have a sixty-day notice of mass layoffs.
+The Alert Act protects the staff by requiring individual employers to have a sixty-day notice of mass layoffs.

-In general, most wrongful termination in California are cases of discrimination that are brought under the Equal Jobs and Housing Act of California.
+In general, most cases of wrongful termination in California are discrimination that is brought under the Equal Jobs and Housing Act of California.
 In California, revenge against an employer for breaking the Labor Code is another typical scenario.

 What's the statute of limitations in California for wrongful termination?

 The term' limitations statute' applies to statutes that prescribe the amount of time a person has to file a civil lawsuit.
-The word may also apply to the amount of time that a prosecutor is required to file a defendant's criminal complaint.
-A statute of limitations aims to shield defendants from untimely litigation and ensure that in pursuing legitimate and timely grievances, complainants practice due diligence.
+The word may also apply to the amount of time a prosecutor must file a defendant's criminal complaint.
+A statute of limitations aims to shield defendants from untimely litigation and ensure that complainants practice due diligence in pursuing legitimate and timely grievances.
 Each state has its concept of what a timely filing of a complaint is considered to be.

 The statute of limitations in California for wrongful termination varies depending on the form of the brought case.
-If as determined by the statute of limitations, a lawsuit is not made within the allotted time the case would possibly be dismissed.
-An exception can be made, however, if there are serious factors involved.
+If, as determined by the statute of limitations, a lawsuit is not made within the allotted time, the case would possibly be dismissed.
+An exception can be made, however, if serious factors involve.

 Such examples of statutes of limitations for wrongful termination in California include:

 In breach of public policy, two years after the dismissal for wrongful termination.
 This implies two years from the date on which the worker was fired for taking part in a protected activity;